JamesWoolfenden/terraform-for-data/docs/lesson3.md

 subnet_ids = ["subnet-f60eff81", "subnet-11438974", "subnet-ebd9cead"]
 ```

-Now when you apply, you will (eventually SQLServer provisioning is slow) create a MSSql server instance.
+Now when you apply, you will (eventually SQLServer provisioning is slow) create a MSSQL server instance.

 !!! note "Takeaways"
     - reuse